Sorrow446/Discord-Token-Dumper/README.md

 # Disclaimer
 - I will not be responsible for how you use Discord Token Dumper.
 - Discord brand and name is the registered trademark of its respective owner.
-- Discord Token Dumper has no partnership, sponsorship or endorsement with ZDvuk.
+- Discord Token Dumper has no partnership, sponsorship or endorsement with Discord.